 The Old Vic aims to be welcoming and accessible to all.
-We are committed to making your visit as easy and enjoyable as possible but since the theatre is nearly 200 years old, there are a few areas where access may be restricted by the building’s physical layout but we are in the middle of a building refurbishment to improve this.
+We are committed to making your visit as easy and enjoyable as possible.
+Our theatre is nearly 200 years old so there are a few areas where access is currently restricted by the building’s physical layout but we are in the middle of a building refurbishment to improve this.
 Read more about the project here.

 If you have an assistance dog that you would like to bring into the auditorium, please let the Box Office know when booking and we will offer an aisle seat if available.
 We will also advise you of any special effects in the production that might affect your dog’s comfort.
 If you prefer, our front-of-house staff will be happy to take care of your dog during the performance.

 - Booking Access Tickets

 Access tickets: £21 for all performances, a carer/companion ticket is the same price.
 Let us know if you require a particular seat.
 All concession tickets are limited and subject to availability.

 For booking, information and help, please contact 0344 871 7628 or email firstname.lastname@example.org.
 To ensure the best choice of seats, we advise you to book in advance.
 We can send your tickets before the performance.

 Due to limitations of our building (which are being improved in our upcoming building work) the foyer areas are not currently wheelchair accessible and there are only two spaces available for wheelchair users in the Stalls.
 Please let us know at the time of booking if you need one.
 When you arrive at the theatre, please make yourself known to a member of the front-of-house team (the main entrance is staffed from at least one hour before the performance).
 You will be escorted to the Webber Street side of the building where there is ramped access leading directly into the Stalls.
 Entry to the auditorium is not possible until approximately 30 minutes before the start of the performance, although we will accommodate any special requirements where we can.
 There is an accessible toilet close to this entrance.